Uvacoder/port-greweb/_posts/2013-08-21-FM-audio-api.md

 <a href="http://jsfiddle.net/greweb/x4CWR/5/" target="_blank" style="display: block; text-align: right">Open on jsfiddle</a>

-It sounds that **the Modulator once reach that audible barrier kind of becomes a second audible synthesizer**, even if it only modulate the frequency of the actual synthesizer.
+It's as if that **once the Modulator reaches that audible barrier, it kind of becomes a second audible synthesizer**, even if it only modulate the frequency of the actual synthesizer.
-However, it's completely different than playing the two synthesizers directly into the output, again the modulator influence the frequency of the carrier and is not directly pipe into the output audio signal.
+However, it's completely different than playing the two synthesizers directly into the output, again the modulator influence the frequency of the carrier and is not directly piped into the output audio signal.

 *There is especially cool sound produced when the Modulator frequency is closed to the Carrier frequency.
 For more infos, see the <u>Finetuning</u> section.*